 The Student Academic Affairs Office (SAAO) is a unit devoted to enhancing the overall educational experiences of our undergraduates.
-SAAO prides itself on supporting our undergraduate students, helping them reach their highest potential, and in ensuring that they are a success in all phases of their collegiate experience and beyond.
-Our staff are experts in advising students in meeting their degree requirements and in helping them become the educational professionals they aspire to become.
+SAAO prides itself on supporting our undergraduate students, helping them reach their highest potential, and in ensuring that they are successful in all phases of their collegiate experience and beyond.
+Our staff are experts in advising students in meeting their degree requirements and in helping them develop into the education professionals they aspire to become.

 The University of Illinois provides a variety of services designed to meet a broad range of student needs and concerns.
 A few of them are listed below and can be contacted directly for more information.

 715 S. Wright Street, (217) 333-0820